ricardopieper/ricardopieper.github.io/_posts/2023-11-07-redis-pitfalls.md

 Over many years, I've been using Redis for caching and as a "distributed data structure server".
 I love it.
 As an extremely lightweight in-memory database that Just Works™️, I've seen developers slap it onto a backend system as a caching system to make things go fast, reduce database load, or do distributed programming in some capacity.

 I really like Redis beyond the usual caching scenarios.
-If your system is responsible for a funcionality that needs temporary data to operate in a distributed manner without persisting data, it's great.
+If your system is responsible for a funcionality that needs temporary data to operate in a distributed manner without persistence, it's great.
 You don't need a SQL database that could potentially be slow depending on what you're doing, or scheduling tasks onto a job queue to clean data after you're done.
 Redis has all of that, and also serves as a backend for job systems such as Quartz in Java or BullMQ in Node.
 Redis's documentation is also pretty good.
 All the commands are right in [this page](https://redis.io/commands/) and it's easy to locate the command you need.

 Redis is amazing.
 But in this article I want to explore a bug I had where you need to be careful about how you store data in Redis and how you interact with it.
 This article requires some basic understanding of Redis to read.
 I will explore one of the bugs I saw in my carrer, but I had others that worked in a similar manner in other systems.

 # Too much data in one key

 When I started working at Monomyto Game Studios, one of the most annoying sporadic bugs was related to squad management.
 [Gunstars](https://gunstars.io/) is a battle royale top-down shooter game where you can join games in a squad or alone.
 Sometimes, you would invite someone to a squad, the other person would accept, and only one of them would end up in the squad, while the other person would, IIRC, be left in an invalid state.
-They would be in a squad but the client wouldn't show them there.
+They would join the squad, their session data would say as much, but the client wouldn't show them there.

-In the backend, we would communicate between clients using MagicOnion.
-Both clients would listen to a message `InviteAccepted` (or something to that effect) and add themselves to the squad.
-The astute reader that does distributed programming on a daily basis (or even concurrent programming on a shared memory architecture) can spot a potential problem right there.
+In the backend, we had multiple servers, and each client could be connected in any of these servers.
+Inside the backend, the clients would communicate among themselves by sending messages.
+This was done using a framework called MagicOnion, but we don't need to go in depth in what MagicOnion does.
+Suffice to say, it made this communication easier.
+During the process of building a squad, both clients would add themselves to the same squad at the same time in Redis.
+The astute reader that does distributed programming on a daily basis (or even just concurrent programming on a shared memory architecture) can spot a potential problem right there.

 The squad was represented in Redis as a single key, something like this: